Luexks/reassembly_modding_by_example/src/seeds.md

 }
 ```

-When it hits an asteroid, the seed will randomly select a blueprint that uses the seed as its main seed.
+When it hits an asteroid, the seed will randomly select a blueprint that uses itself as the main seed.
 However, if the seed is launched from a preexisting plant, the child plant will use the same blueprint as the parent plant.

 ## Making plants